 The village is set on the Grand Union Canal and has a large marina where the famous annual Crick Boat Show is held.

-Crick also has a well-regarded primary school and a fine church housing a rare church organ, recently restored with help from the National Lottery Heritage Fund.
-The church building is also in need of repair and restoration is in progress, thanks to help from English Heritage.
+Crick also has a well-regarded primary school and a fine church housing a rare church organ, restored in 2009 with help from the National Lottery Heritage Fund.
+The church building has also been repaired and restored in 2011, thanks to help from English Heritage.

-Celebrate - Crick tunnel will be 200 years old on August 9th 2014
+Celebrate - Crick tunnel was 200 years old on August 9th 2014

-The Crick History Society in collaboration with other societies along the old 'Grand Union' canal, as it used to be called, plans to celebrate the 200th anniversary of the official opening of the canal from Foxton to Norton Junction, near Long Buckby wharf.
-We will naturally be focussing on Crick Tunnel and Crick Wharf with a marquee on The Moorings car park.
+The Crick History Society in collaboration with other societies along the old 'Grand Union' canal, as it used to be called, celebrated the 200th anniversary of the official opening of the canal from Foxton to Norton Junction, near Long Buckby wharf.
+Their primary focus was on Crick Tunnel and Crick Wharf.

-For more information download the Crick Tunnel advert or contact the Crick History Society (Bryan Turner on 01788 824545 email:email@example.com).
+For more information download the old 2014 Crick Tunnel advert or contact the Crick History Society (Bryan Turner on 01788 824545 email:firstname.lastname@example.org).

-Celebrate the Canals at Crick Boat Show 2013
+Celebrate the Canals at the Crick Boat Show

 The canal world converges again in May for the 14th annual Crick Boat Show & Waterways Festival, held at Crick Marina near Rugby in Northamptonshire.

-The show, which takes place on 25-27 May 2013 and is expected to attract 25,000 visitors, is organised by Waterways World in partnership with the Canal & River Trust and Crick Marina.
+The shows, which usually takes place on the last Bank Holiday weekend in May each year, are expected to attract 25,000 visitors, is organised by Waterways World in partnership with the Canal & River Trust and Crick Marina.

 Over 200 exhibitors will showcase thousands of inland waterways products and services, from boats, engines and chandlery to holidays, brokerage and insurance.
 And the event offers an exciting programme of family entertainment, including boat trips, live music, children's activities, arts and crafts stands, a large variety of food and drink stalls, competitions and seminars on boat owning, boat buying and living afloat.